The aim of Corymbus is to illuminate classical music for a diverse audience, through essay-form writing that is

-The name Corymbus comes from a movement title in the Piano Concerto by Edmund Rubbra (1901-86).
+The name comes from a movement title in the piano concerto by Edmund Rubbra (1901-86).
 With its roots in Greek mythology and botany, the word symbolises two of the motives behind the website: to shine a light on riches in the classical repertoire, and to explore the connections between music and other fields.

 Corymbus will always be free to access, and independent of commercial interests.
 This means no paywalls, no adverts, and no PR-led ‘sponsored content’.

 To receive updates on new articles, join our mailing list using the form below.